 The relationship between an employer and employee is generally mutually beneficial but sometimes can become strained.
 Employment law or labor law is governed by both federal and state law, jurisprudence and even administrative decisions.
-Unfortunately, the economic downturn has, in certain cases, led to an increase in employment disputes.
 Some of the more common employment law issues include:

 - Wrongful termination and severance agreements